qomaeng/dotfiles/README.md

 ## Programs to be installed

-Below files/directories must be cleared before running `./install.sh`.
-Multiple running `./install.sh` is safe.
+`./install.sh` script will install git repository, programs, configs, etc.

+**Becareful** that after running the script below files/directories will be replaced by this dotfiles.
+So before running the script you have to backup files.
 - $HOME/.zshrc
 - $HOME/.tmux.conf
 - $HOME/.tool-versions